 Roots and tubers are among the healthiest of foods.
 Growing in a subterranean environment, root vegetables absorb the nutrients and minerals present in the soil.
 Although each root vegetable is packed with its own set of health benefits, they share many common characteristics.
 Some examples of roots and tubers are yams, turnips, beets, kohlrabi, horseradish, parsnips, rutabagas, carrots, yucca, onions, garlic, daikon, turmeric, Jerusalem artichokes, radishes, and ginger.
 Many starchy tuber crops, except potatoes, sweet potatoes, and cassava, are not yet fully explored for their nutritional and health benefits.
 In some Asian countries, many edible tubers are also used as traditional medicinal.1

 Roots and tubers are loaded with a high concentration of antioxidants, vitamins A, B, C, and iron.
 They also contain slow-burning carbohydrates and fiber that satisfies the hunger and fills the stomach, thereby helping the body to regulate the digestive system and the blood sugar level.
-In addition, they are generally high in
+In addition, they are generally high in beta-carotene and contain essential minerals such as potassium, phosphorous, magnesium and iron.
+Their high-octane nutrients and low calories make root vegetables the perfect food for those who want to lose weight and stay healthy.

 Let’s look at some major health benefits of consuming roots and tubers regularly as a part of our diet.